rocket-pool/rocketpool-research/Merkle Rewards System/rewards-calculation-spec.md

         bond = previousBond // If this block occurred before the bond was reduced, use the old value }
     ```
+    This works,since the bond can only be reduced once per interval.
 3. Calculate the `minipoolScore` using the minipool's bond amount and node fee:
     ```go
     fee := minipool.getNodeFee()